 When you homeschool high school, there are so many curriculum options!
-Honestly, I’m not an expert on homeschool curriculum options for high school (yet!).
-But I’m learning more and more everyday.
-There’s dual enrollment, virtual school, hybrid homeschooling, early admission, and so many other options.
+There’s dual enrollment, virtual school, hybrid homeschooling, AP courses, and so many other options.
 It can be overwhelming!
 But no matter what your teenager’s needs are, you can find something that works for you and your family.

 5. Find shared interests.

 When you homeschool high school, it can be easy to feel distant from your teenager.
 Even though this might seem ironic, since you’re in the house together so much, it’s true!
 It takes work to feel connected to your teenager.
 In my experience, the older they get, the more effort you should put into connecting on a personal level.
 So how do you do that with your teenager?
 You do it in the same way you would do with a friend!

 Do your best to find a common interest, like certain movies or music or hobbies.
 And then cultivate that just like you would with a friend.
 My oldest son and I have a deep passion for Disney World.
 I thought I was the biggest Disney fan I’d ever known.
 Then my son grew up and had me beat by a mile!
 He knows more trivia than most people I know!
 It’s so wonderful to be able to share my passion for Disney with someone I love so much.
 What an unexpected joy of parenting!
 Your teenager wants to spend time with you.
 They might just not be sure if you actually want to spend time with them.